 How is medication administered?
 What other health and well-being services are available – toe nail cutting, dietary advice and help etc. What is their medical emergency procedure?

 How does the staff rota operate over a 24 hour period and who is in charge at night?
+What happens at weekends?
 Who can give medication, particularly at night?
 You may find that they have to ask the District Nurse/GP to come in at night to give certain drugs, like morphine.

 Ask if the staff are trained in safeguarding, manual handling, first aid and hygiene – as everyone working within the home should have up to date training.